 Inside, the hotel was very ‘dated’ (!) in a different way; it had been built in the 1970s or 80s and had clearly changed little since then.
 Even the brown and orange soft furnishings in the rooms gave the illusion of a time warp.
 The rooms were comfortable enough, though the towels smelt as though they had been washed in muddy water and the over-bath shower leaked water all over the floor.

 What really let the hotel down, though, was its policy of allowing smoking in all public areas.
 Everywhere you went, the stench of cigarette smoke was inescapable.
 We were initially put in what was evidently a smoking room, despite having requested non-smoking, and it was too late by the time we arrived to change rooms, so we had to endure a night in a disgusting smoke-soaked environment.
 We were moved next morning to a non-smoking room, which was immeasurably better and had a pool view that the previous room had lacked, but even in that the smell of cigarette smoke wafted in through the air conditioning.
 How we longed for the UK smoking ban!

 Chilling by the pool

 In the first half of the week we enjoyed beautifully warm weather, about 27 degrees, which was perfect for relaxing by the pool.
-It was good to have time to catch up on my reading and diary writing, as well as just chatting with Lee for hours on end.
-We could have as many free drinks from the pool bar as we wanted, whenever we liked.
-However, we soon became restless and wanted to get out and about doing things, rapidly concluding that lounging-by-the-pool holidays, while nice for a day or two, are not really for us.
-We like being active, and seeing and doing things!
+It was good to have time to catch up on my reading and diary writing, and we could have as many free drinks from the pool bar as we wanted, whenever we liked.

 The white sandy beach was a short walk from the hotel, so to break up a day spent by the pool we walked down to the beach and some way along it.
 We bumped into a couple of camels!